 Another part of this approach is the loving-kindness.
 Simply put, you have to open up your heart completely to those beings.
 You have to accept and love them as they are now.
 You have to love even their annoying behavior.

-Mindfulness in this kind of relationships, together with loving-kindness, if applied persistently, will gradually yet fundamentally change your whole life.
+Mindfulness in this kind of relationships, combined with loving-kindness, if applied persistently, will gradually yet fundamentally change your whole life.
 It’ll radically transform the problematic relationships, and, in a subtle way, those beings themselves as well.

 However, this approach is difficult to maintain and it’s advisable to employ it with another method, which is based on the so-called holographic principle.
 Let me elaborate more on that.